-Picture this.
 Your date asks you where you want to meet for a drink and you text saying, ‘I know this great little bar hidden behind the bookcase at Milroy’s whisky shop on Greek Street’.
 Wow, a maverick, they’ll think, how intriguing.
 Anyway, this proper little basement bar has an intimate feel, big comfy sofas, and lots of exposed brick.
 Unlike a lot of London’s other ‘secret bars’ The Vault actually is relatively unknown, doesn’t require a lame password like PISS-ME-UP-SCOTTY, and more importantly, it isn’t shit.
-In fact, it’s one of the best spots to go for a drink whilst you’re still in that lovely like-me-please stage.
+In fact, it’s one of the best spots to go for a drink while you’re still in that lovely like-me-please stage.

 Ducksoup is where you go when you’re trying to decide whether the person you’re dating thinks you’re the love of their life or the love of right now.
 A tiny little restaurant that is all about natural wines, seasonal small plates, and a relaxed candlelit atmosphere, Ducksoup is basically perfect for taking things to the next level.
-Most of the seating here is around their big family-style counter table, but don’t worry, despite the sharing situation it always feels intimate.
+Most of the seating here is around their big family-style counter table, but don’t worry.
+Despite the sharing situation it always feels intimate.
 In case you’re after a knockout one-two punch date night, the Soho Theatre is just a few doors down.

-Bar Américain is one of our all-time favourite bars in London, and helpfully, it’s inside the same building as Brasserie Zédel.
+Bar Américain is one of our all-time favourite bars in London and helpfully, it’s inside the same building as Brasserie Zédel.
 Despite what our exes might have told you, we don’t purely like this old-fashioned cocktail bar because it’s just a few metres from one of our favourite restaurants and we’re exceptionally lazy people.
 No, we like it for its moody, sleek, basement feel.
 We like it for its pretty much flawless cocktails.
 And we like it for having enough mahogany and dark leather to make us feel like grown-ups.
 Do we also like it because we’re lazy and requires minimal walking from Zédel?
 Of course.

 The lovely, warm counter at Bancone is about as romantic and euphoric as date night can get in London without attempting to go all “I’m flying Jack!” on a TFL river boat.
 Plus, this option involves great, affordable handmade pasta, burrata, and classic cocktails.
 Just be aware that this place is seriously popular, so although they encourage walk-ins, you should book ahead if you want to make sure your date night involves spicy pork mafalde rather than an apology.

 We’ve all been there.
-You have one too many glasses of red with the person you’ve been on a couple dates with and wake up the next day to what you believe is either a bad hangover or paralyzing regret.
+You have one too many glasses of red with the person you’ve been on a couple dates with and wake up the next day to what you believe is either a bad hangover or paralysing regret.
 Take your sorry, awkward selves for a late breakfast at Soderberg, a chill Scandi cafe with achingly cool furniture and excellent cinnamon buns.
-Heads up, this place is also a top last-minute evening drinks option, with most of their cocktails around the £8 mark, and plenty of free seating hidden downstairs.
+Heads up, this place is also a top last-minute evening drinks option, with most of their cocktails around the £8 mark and plenty of seating hidden downstairs.